Jmccaskey813/etchASketch/README.md

 # etchASketch
-Odin Project's Etch A Sketch Project
+Odin Project's Etch A Sketch
+This project is to showcase my DOM knowledge.